United Kingdom patent 394325: Optical recording

-In the beginning of 1935 Cecil Oswald Brown has built the first film camera with syncronous stereo sound recording on a single optical soundtrack.
+In the beginning of 1935 Cecil Oswald Brown has built the first film camera with synchronous stereo sound recording on a single optical soundtrack.
 Left and right edges of the soundtrack were modulated independently by the left and right audio amplifiers.
 Total width between the left and right edges varied proportionally to the monaural signal M, thus the system was backward-compatible with standard monaural cinema projector (and, incidentally, with Dolby Stereo projectors introduced in the 1970s).
 The prototype camera needed tweaks and tuning, and was ready for test shots only in June 1935.

 The first surviving film, Trains in Hayes, is a documentary of railroad traffic at Hayes & Harlington railway station, taken from the roof of nearby office building.
 The film lasts for 5 minutes and 11 seconds, and combines different takes of similar scenes recorded with different microphone placement.
 Sonically, Trains in Hayes is the most advanced of all Blumlein recordings.
 Some of its fragments achieve realistic width and depth of stereophonic sound despite obvious distortion caused by overloaded microphones.

 After Trains in Hayes, Blumlein shot five more test films indoors, using his staff and himself as "walking and talking" technology demonstrators.
 On 26 July 1935 Blumlein began shooting Move the Orchestra – a live action comedy short intended to be a marketing vehicle for his technology.
 The action took place along a six-meter-long pub bar; the camera remained stationary and fixed, while the actors and the eponymous "orchestra" (a gramophone placed behind the backdrop) moved left and right.
 Both surviving takes were filmed on the same day, 26 July, and edited in August–September 1935.

 Blumlein believed that his test recordings and films had proved the feasibility of surround sound in cinema.
 According to Eric Nind, the EMI management initiated market studies, planning to supply at least a few experimental sound sets to the theatres, but the venture was terminated before any practical results could be obtained.
 Louis Sterling, co-founder and marketing director of EMI, felt that improvements in cinema sound could be worthwhile only after the introduction of colour.
 Likewise, gramophone record industry needed new long-play and low-noise technology prior to introduction of stereo.
 The Great Depression ruled out investments in yet untested technology; the company had already decided to concentrate on a different target – the television.
 Schonberg, the main proponent of the EMI TV project, cancelled research in stereo sound in the end of 1935.
 By this time Blumlein was already engaged full-time on the construction of the BBC Television station at Alexandra Palace.